microsoft/vscode-flake8/README.md

 ### Disabling Flake8

 You can skip linting with Flake8 for specific files or directories by setting the `flake8.ignorePatterns` setting.

 If you wish to disable linting with Flake8 for your entire workspace or globally, you can [disable this extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_disable-an-extension) in Visual Studio Code.
+Alternatively, you can also disable Flake8 for your entire workspace by setting `"flake8.enabled" : false` in your `settings.json` file.

 ## Settings